pirateksh/OmniBliss/README.md

 * This number increased from one in ten adults who reported these symptoms from January to June 2019.
 * Similar is the case with citizens of other countries as well.
-Problem Statement
-* Devising a way to tackle these increasing levels of stress and anxiety among the general population and create an environment of Bliss.

 ## Problem Statement
-* Devising a way to tackle these increasing levels of stress and anxiety among the general population and create an environment of Bliss.
+* Devising a way to tackle these increasing levels of stress and anxiety among the general population and create an environment of **Bliss**.

 ## Proposed Solution